davidmoreno/json11/README.md

 ## Introduction

 Json-11 is yet another C++ class implementing [JSON](http://json.org) data interchange format.
 It is designed with the (currenly) latest C++11 standard in mind.
 The code fits in a single file, reasonably fast, and the interface is made as simple as possible.
+Implements parsing, formatting, traversing and editing, [schema](http://json-schema.org) validation.

 ## Usage